JiyangJiang/BrainMRIpipelines/docs/source/dwi.rst

 To-do's
 +++++++
-* To test combining AP/PA from beginning and let MRtrix to figure out PE direction automatically.
 * To interpret eddy QC metrics, and determine whether results are good/bad.
-* Experiment 1: How to combine two DWI datasets after topup and eddy?
-Particularly, how to rotate bvecs after co-registering the two datasets?
+Probably need to run *eddy_squad* on cohort level.
 * Confirm with MRtrix people regarding `slice location error of MRtrix`_.
+* SMS factor = 2, but SliceTiming in DICOM header indicates an interleaved acquisition without simultaneous multi-slices.
+* Ask why B0's have different spatial dimension as DWI dataset.

 References and further readings
 +++++++++++++++++++++++++++++++